Terry Gilliam: 1984–1998: Trilogies and critical success

-1999–2002: Career stalling and TV commercials
+1999–2009

 In 1999, Gilliam attempted to film The Man Who Killed Don Quixote, which was budgeted at US$32.1 million, making it among the highest-budgeted films to use only European financing; but in the first week of shooting, the actor playing Don Quixote (Jean Rochefort) suffered a herniated disc, and a flood severely damaged the set.
 The film was cancelled, resulting in an insurance claim of US$15 million.
 Despite the cancellation, the aborted project did yield the 2002 documentary Lost in La Mancha, produced from film from a second crew that had been hired by Gilliam to document the making of Quixote.
 After the cancellation, both Gilliam and the film's co-lead, Johnny Depp, wanted to revive the project.
 The insurance company involved in the failed first attempt withheld the rights to the screenplay for several years with the production on hold until 2008.

 Following the failure of The Man Who Killed Don Quixote, J. K. Rowling, the author of the Harry Potter series and a fan of Gilliam's work, advocated for him to direct Harry Potter and the Philosopher's Stone in 2000, but Warner Bros. ultimately chose Chris Columbus for the job.
-In response to this decision, Gilliam said that "I was the perfect guy to do Harry Potter.
-I remember leaving the meeting, getting in my car, and driving for about two hours along Mulholland Drive just so angry.
-I mean, Chris Columbus' versions are terrible.
-Just dull.
-Pedestrian."

 In 2002, Gilliam directed a series of television advertisements called "Secret Tournament".
 Part of Nike's 2002 FIFA World Cup campaign, the advertisements feature a secret three-on-three tournament between the world's best football players, including Ronaldo, Ronaldinho and Thierry Henry, who are inside a huge tanker ship.
 The advertisements are accompanied with a remixed version of the Elvis Presley song "A Little Less Conversation".